 Developers at thousands of companies around the world use JRebel to instantly view code changes without redeploying the application server.

 The result?
 Happy coders writing and testing beautiful code.
 Happy customers enjoying time and money saved through all that beautiful, productivity-boosting code.

-Today, ZeroTurnaround is the labor of love by a global team of 90+.
-The company’s commercial heart beats in Boston, Massachusetts, while our development feet are firmly planted (and rapidly growing) in Estonia, at two offices in Tallinn and Tartu.
+Today, ZeroTurnaround is the labor of love by a global team of 150+.
+The company’s go-to-market heart beats in Boston, Massachusetts, while our development feet are firmly planted (and rapidly growing) in Estonia, at two offices in Tallinn and Tartu.
 We also have a branch in Prague, Czech Republic.

 DEVELOPERS SAYING REALLY NICE THINGS

 We’re developers who make stuff for people just like us.
 Yes, our software is used by companies, from startups to well-known multinationals.
 But at their core, our products are consumer products.
-It’s a stroke of good fortune that our “consumers” happen to be other Java developers and intrepid operations folks who keep existing Java apps humming (and up-to-date).
+It’s a stroke of good fortune that our “consumers” happen to be other Java developers.
 You know, people like us.
-Here’s what some of them have said about life with tools we’ve made.
+Here’s what some of them have said about life with the tools we’ve made.

 WHAT THEY SAY